 As per NHS guidance, should your child have an episode of diarrhoea or vomiting they should stay at home until at least 48 hours after the last episode to prevent spreading any infection to others.

-Protocols for Medical Room Risk Assessments
+Protocols for First Aid Room Risk Assessments

 For pupils who come to school whilst injured we are duty bound to carry out a risk assessment including children who attend school in plaster or on crutches.
 This risk assessment is to ensure that it is safe for your child to attend school and to make any specific arrangements or adjustments which need to take place to help them access lessons.

 In order for this to happen, a parent/carer must accompany your child to school on the first day that they come in following the injury/medical situation.
-Please contact the school beforehand to ensure that the Medical Officer is able to meet with you.
+Please contact the school beforehand to ensure that the Health and Wellbeing Officer is able to meet with you.
 It is crucial that you accompany your child into school for the risk assessment because, in the unlikely event that it is deemed unsafe for your child to be at school, you will need to take them home until it is safe for them to return.
 It is also good practice for you to be there to understand the adjustments that the school can make.
-Regrettably, if you send your child to school with an injury without pre-arranging a risk assessment meeting, you may be contacted to come and collect your child and organise a meeting with the Medical Officer for the following day.
+Regrettably, if you send your child to school with an injury without pre-arranging a risk assessment meeting, you may be contacted to come and collect your child and organise a meeting with the Health and Wellbeing Officer for the following day.